pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

   # database server to connect to in global.postgresql
   enabled: false
 ```
-### Use Cloud SQL Auth Proxy To Connect To Your Instance
-Find out how to connect to your Cloud SQL instance using the Cloud SQL Auth proxy in [this documentation](https://cloud.google.com/sql/docs/postgres/connect-admin-proxy).

 ## 6. Deploy Pachyderm
 You have set up your infrastructure, created your GCP bucket, and granted your cluster access to your bucket.

 You can now finalize your values.yaml and deploy Pachyderm.
 Check the example below.

 !!!
 Note
     - If you have created a GCP Managed PostgreSQL instance, you will have to replace the Postgresql section below with the appropriate values defined above.
-  - If you plan to deploy Pachyderm with Console, follow these [additional instructions](../console/).
+    - If you plan to deploy Pachyderm with Console, follow these [additional instructions](../console/) and update your values.yaml accordingly.

 ### Update Your Values.yaml

 [See an example of values.yaml here](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/gcp-values.yaml).
 Additionally, you can copy/paste the json key to your service account in `pachd.storage.google.cred` or use `--set-file pachd.storage.google.cred=<my-key>.json` when running the following helm install.